My Best Bujo Tips To Make Journaling Easier

 Those beautifully crafted bullet journal examples will ignite your sense of creativity but don’t get caught up in the details.

-Bullet journal’s most appealing feature is that it is totally adjustable, so only include what’s important to you.
+The Bullet journal’s most appealing feature is that it is totally adjustable, so only include what’s important to you.
 Don’t create a journal to look the same way and include the same topics as other journals.
 This will make your journal less genuine and authentic to you.

 You’ll also see some journals that look like professional pieces of artwork.
-As fun as it can be to embellish your journal, the content matters more than the looks, and your content is unique to you.
+As fun, as it can be to embellish your journal, the content matters more than the looks, and your content is unique to you.

-Constantly looking for ways to improve your journal will prevent it from becoming just another job but if you compare all the time you might lose your enthusiasm.
+Constantly looking for ways to improve your journal will prevent it from becoming just another job but if you compare it all the time you might lose your enthusiasm.